Coffee DIY Wax Melts Recipe

 Here’s an easy coffee DIY wax melts recipe.
 Homemade wax melts are super simple to make for your candle warmer.
 You’ll never need to buy them again!

 I may have said it before, but coffee is by far one of the most supreme aromas you’ll ever smell.
-And quite possibly one of the best discoveries by mankind.
+And quite possibly one of the best discoveries by humankind.
+Right?

 Don’t get me wrong; I enjoy my fair share of dark chocolate and red wine.
 But, one whiff from a bag of whole roasted coffee beans and I turn to butter.

-Melting these coffee DIY wax melts in my candle warmer is just as inviting as the scent of brewing coffee.
+Well, melting these coffee DIY wax melts in my candle warmer is just as good and inviting as the scent of brewing coffee.

 This is where I shout, “Coffee lovers, UNITE!”

-That’s right; when you are reading a book in the evening or watching Netflix, you can enjoy coffee without worrying about staying up too late.
+That’s right; when you read a book in the evening or watch Netflix, you can enjoy coffee without worrying about staying up too late.

 And if you’re new to candle making, have no fear; homemade wax melts are super simple to make for your candle warmer with this easy coffee DIY wax melts recipe!